isovector/certainty-by-construction/src/book/Chapter3-Proofs.lagda.md

 ```

 Inspecting the error message here is quite informative; Agda tells us that `x +
 zero` is not the same thing as `x`.
-This should be quite reminiscent of our
-investigations into stuck values in @sec:stuck, which it is.
-The problem in this
+What exactly does it mean by that?
+In
+@sec:stuckness we discussed what happens when an expression gets stuck.
+Recall
+that Agda computes by way of matching expressions on which constructors they
-case is that `x` is stuck and `def:_+_` is defined by induction on its first
+evaluate to.
+But we defined `def:_+_` by induction on its first argument, and in
-argument.
-Therefore, `def:_+_` is also stuck, and we are unable to make any progress
-on this equality until we can unstick `x`.
-Like always, the solution to
-stuckness is pattern matching:
+this case, the first argument is simply `x`.
+Thus the expression `bind:x:x +
+zero` is stuck, which is why Agda can't work whether `ctor:refl` is an
+acceptable constructor to use here.

+We can solve this, like most other problems of stuckness, simply by pattern
+matching on the stuck variable:

 ```agda
   x+0≡x⅋₀ : (x : ℕ) → x + zero ≡ x